ArnauUrbina/University_projects/R/Series/README.md

 ## Conclusions

 This analysis allows us to visualise how the real estate market in the Balearic Islands has followed a recovery trend after the 2008 crisis, with a performance that sometimes exceeds the national average.
 The predictive models offer estimates for the price in 2022, indicating an upward trend in the prices of new homes.

+## Contact us

+For any questions or interest in the project, you can contact me through my [LinkedIn](https://www.linkedin.com/in/arnau-urbina-lopez/) profile.